 Hospitalizations

-Measures the number of times residents are hospitalized per 1,000 days of patient care.
-Minimizing hospitalizations is important to the physical well-being of nursing home residents.
+This is the number of times residents are hospitalized per 1,000 days of patient care.
+There is generally a correlation between having fewer hospitalizations and the overall quality of nursing home care.

 Short-term Care: Rehospitalizations